Tips for Recommenders

 integrity, altruism, strong academic preparation for proposed course of

-study, solid reason to study in the UK and at the selected university, ability to be an ambassador for the UK in years to come
+study, solid reason to study in the UK and at the selected university, ability to be an ambassador for the UK in years to come.
+Social activism and community service particularly important to the Rhodes, Gates Cambridge, and Mitchell.

 - Fulbright: ability to adapt and flourish in another